 Premium content also offers more freedom in the use of visual elements like images, illustrations, and icons, because you're not limited to your existing blog or website template.

 Here are a things to keep in mind when designing content:

 - Is your design (either overall or an individual element) in line with your company's brand standards?
 In order to keep your company’s brand identity consistent, everything you create should line up with your brand guide.

 - What does each design element do to help further the lead’s understanding?
-Charts and graphs can be extremely helpful in quickly displaying information, but a random picture of a dolphin (unless your business is related to dolphins in some way) likely does nothing to further the lead's understanding of the topic.
+Charts and graphs quickly display information, but a decorative picture does nothing to further the lead's understanding of the topic.